|C A T A L O G U E . R A I S O N N É|

 The Foundation has contracted distinguished art historians as independent researchers.
 They and the Foundation staff, centralized through the Foundation’s Catalogue Raisonné Manager and Researcher, Andrea C. Theil, continue to amass baseline information for all known Lichtenstein works.

-Kate Aspinall, London
+Kate Aspinall, M.A., London

 Previous active researchers have been: Karen Bandlow; Eileen Doyle; Alison Green; Sarah Lowe; Justine Price; Julie Reiss; Susan Solomon; Nadia Tscherny, and Laural Weintraub.

 We are arranging all works chronologically inclusive of all media, and the catalogue raisonné will incorporate provenance, physical details, inscriptions, preparatory studies and new biographical, bibliographical and documentary information, as well as studio process and other contemporary photographs.